Choosing a Counselor

 - Experienced with dozens of therapeutic techniques, I avoid buzz-words, psychobabble and fads, and will never subject you to popular new techniques unless proven valid and reliable over time, and only if right for you.
 I rely on wisdom, seasoned instinct for thriving, and the support of extensive training, research, and experience.

 - I weave vibrant, actionable interpersonal education and client involvement into each counseling process.
-We unravel and expose the stages of human ego growth, the indicators of emotional maturity, the protective power of healthy boundaries and assertiveness… and we tackle depressive and anxiety symptoms with common-sense basics that create quick and lasting relief.
+We unravel and expose the stages of human ego growth, the indicators of emotional maturity and immaturity, the protective power of healthy boundaries and assertiveness… and we tackle depressive and anxiety symptoms with common-sense basics that create quick and lasting relief.
 Our time together can result in a newfound confidence across many aspects of your life.

 Therapeutic Treatment Methods

 Brief Therapy – Solution Focused Brief Therapy (SFBT)

 Dialectical Behavioral Therapy (DBT)